Travel guide

 Can I use an eSIM and keep my Jazztel number?

 Yes.
-The eSIM is an additional digital chip: you install the data plan for the destination country and keep your Jazztel line active for calls and SMS.
+An eSIM is an additional digital chip: you install the data plan for the destination country and keep your Jazztel line active for calls and SMS.
 You browse with the eSIM and keep your usual number.
-It's the most convenient way to save money outside Europe without giving up your main card.
+It's the most convenient way to save money outside Europe without giving up your main SIM card.

 What happens if I don't deactivate roaming when I return?